 What causes blepharitis?

 This type of blepharitis is thought to be caused by a germ (bacterium) called staphylococcus.
-This bacterium commonly lives in low numbers on the skin without doing any harm.
-However, in some people, it seems that this bacterium causes an infection of the eyelids, resulting in blepharitis.
-Exactly why or how this happens in some people is unclear.
+This bacterium is all around us in our environment, and typically lives in low numbers on our skin.
+Most often it does so without doing any harm; however, occasionally it can cause skin infections such as impetigo and inflamed acne.
+In some people this bacterium seems to make its way into the skin at the edge of the eyelids, causing blepharitis.
+Exactly why this happens only in some people is unclear.

 Seborrhoeic blepharitis is closely associated with a skin condition called seborrhoeic dermatitis.
-In seborrhoeic dermatitis, the affected skin becomes more oily and can become scaly.
-Seborrhoeic dermatitis typically causes bad dandruff and sometimes a rash, commonly on the face and upper body.
+In seborrhoeic dermatitis, the skin tends to be oily and can become scaly.
+It typically causes bad dandruff and sometimes a rash, commonly on the face and upper body.
 The underlying cause of seborrhoeic dermatitis is not clear.
-A type of yeast called Malassezia furfur is involved.
-However, it is not just a simple skin infection and it is not contagious, ie you cannot catch this condition from others.
-This yeast lives in the oil (sebum) of human skin in most adults and usually does no harm.
-However, in some people the yeast seems to trigger an inflammatory reaction, causing the blepharitis.
+A type of yeast called Malassezia furfur is thought to be involved in triggering the condition in some people.

 Combinations of the above